Hunter-class frigate: Construction

 The ships will be built by BAE Systems Australia at Osborne Naval Shipyard.
 First steel was cut on prototype blocks in December 2021.
 This was followed in June 2024 with first steel being cut, signalling the start of construction.

 As of 2022, the Hunter-class frigate project was running four years behind schedule and the cost of the ships was $15 billion higher than originally expected.
 These issues led the acquisition to be added to the Defence 'Projects of Concern' list.

 First steel was officially cut for the program on 21 June 2024, and on the same day, the contract was signed for the first batch of three Hunter-class frigates.
 The first-in-class ship, HMAS Hunter is expected to be commissioned in 2032.
 However, 6 Schedule Protection Blocks (prototype blocks intended to be outfitted and used on the first ship to recover schedule slippage) were already in various stages of construction with some having finished construction and waiting to be outfitted.

-On October 2025, BAE Systems Australia celebrated the milestone of having more than half of future HMAS Hunter under construction 15 months after steel cut.
+In October 2025, BAE Systems Australia celebrated the milestone of having more than half of future HMAS Hunter under construction 15 months after steel cut.